steadylearner/chatgpt/blogs/How to use ChatGPT with Python.md

 In this post, you will learn how to use ChatGPT with Python using the official [openai-python] package.

-[You can find the code used here.][Steadylearner ChatGPT repository].
+[You can find the code used here.][Steadylearner ChatGPT repository] It also has examples in other programming languages and blog posts for them.

 [If you haven't used ChatGPT for images, you might find this useful.][ChatGPT YouTube]